 In the main toolbar, there is a dropdown arrow next to the Preview button that shows a menu with more preview options.
 These can also be found in the

 submenu, or by right-clicking the project name in the Project Bar.

-Once the game starts running, they appear in the Remote Preview dialog as a connected client.
-You can have multiple copies of the game running simultaneously.
+Once the project starts running, they appear in the Remote Preview dialog as a connected client.
+You can have multiple copies of the project running simultaneously.

 You can view some basic system details and real-time performance information for connected clients, including their browser & OS, which layout they are on, the framerate and approximate CPU usage (and approximate GPU usage if available), and their graphics hardware.
-You can also click Request video to see a video stream of their game.
+You can also click Request video to see a video stream of what that client can see.
 There is also a dropdown to choose a different first layout in case you want to test a specific layout with Remote Preview.

 Like with a normal preview, you can update a remote preview by selecting the Remote preview option again.
 This updates the version of the project available at the same URL.
 Existing clients will be notified of an update and will see the update if they manually reload.
 Alternatively clicking the Reload all button will force all clients to reload.

 Clients who are viewing your project via Remote Preview will see notifications in the following situations: